-AASB 17 introduces new measurement models and significant changes to the presentation and disclosure of insurance contracts.
-Under the general model, a group of insurance contracts are measured based on the fulfilment cashflows (present value of estimated future cash flows with a provision for risk) and the contractual service margin (the unearned profit that will be recognised over the coverage period).
-AASB 17 also permits the use of a simplified model in certain circumstances, which is similar to the current measurement model for general insurance contracts.
+AASB 17 is effective for Suncorp Group's consolidated financial statements for reporting periods beginning on or after 1 January 2023.
+The new standard requires the application of new measurement models and introduces significant changes to the presentation and disclosure of insurance contracts.

+AASB 17 introduces a general model that measures insurance contracts based on the fulfilment cash flows (present value of estimated future cash flows with a provision for risk) and the contractual service margin (the unearned profit that will be recognised over the coverage period).
+A modified version of the general model (variable fee approach) is applied to insurance contracts with direct participation features, and a simplified measurement model (premium allocation approach) is permitted in certain circumstances.
+The premium allocation approach is similar to the current measurement model used for general insurance.
+Based on the current insurance business, the Suncorp Group expects to be eligible to use the premium allocation approach for all its general insurance contracts and to be required to use all measurement models across its life insurance contracts.

-The Suncorp Group has established a project team to assess and implement the requirements of AASB 17 and is currently performing a detailed impact assessment of the standard.
-Due to the complexity of the standard requirements, the recent changes to the standard and evolving global interpretation of the requirements, the impact of standard on the Suncorp Group is still being determined.
+The Suncorp Group has established a project team to assess and implement the requirements of AASB 17.
+A detailed business impact assessment of the standard has been completed, and Suncorp continues the technical interpretation of the requirements to determine new accounting policies and the design of new and revised systems and processes.